freddiehaddad/fast-track-to-rust/src/cursor.md

 ## Putting it All Together

-With these changes applied to our grep program, we can once again utilize the Rust Playground to extend its functionality and continue learning Rust.
+With these changes applied to our rustle program, we can once again utilize the Rust Playground to extend its functionality and continue learning Rust.

 ```rust